Beamery raises $138M at an $800M valuation for its ‘operating system for recruitment’ – TechCrunch

 The company said it had a year-on-year increase of 462% in jobs posted across its customer base.
 A year before that (which would have extended into pre-pandemic 2019), the number of candidates pipelined increased by a mere 46%, pointing to acceleration.

-Beamery today already offers a pretty wide range different services.
+Beamery today already offers a pretty wide range of different services.

 They include tools to source candidates.
-This can be done organically by creating your own job boards to be found by anyone curious enough to look, and by leveraging other job boards on other platforms like LinkedIn, the Microsoft-owned professional networking platform that counts “Talent Solutions” — ie recruitment — as one of its primary business lines.
+This can be done organically by creating your own job boards to be found by anyone curious enough to look, and by leveraging other job boards on other platforms like LinkedIn, the Microsoft-owned professional networking platform that counts “Talent Solutions” — i.e. recruitment — as one of its primary business lines.
 (Recall Microsoft is one of Beamery’s backers.)
 It also provides tools to create and manage online recruitment events.

 Beamery also offers tools to help people get the word out about a role, with a service akin to programmatic advertising (similar to ZipRecruiter) to populate other job boards, or run more targeted executive recruitment searches.
 It also provides a way for HR teams to create internal recruitment processes, and also run surveys with existing teams to get a better picture of the state of play.